 The latest Trends in HIV testing, new diagnoses and people receiving HIV-related care in the United Kingdom report from PHE explains that the UK news is good, although there is always room for learning and improvement, but this is not true of data from all other countries.
-We at BioSure remain deeply passionate about the role HIV self-testing has to play and we can also see the true challenges that exist in the global HIV landscape.
+The BioSure team are deeply passionate about the role HIV self-testing has to play and we can also see the true challenges that exist in the global HIV landscape.

 Global HIV Data